allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 Of course, a similar thing can be achieved in method-based builders by overloading the plus operator.
 However, doing so for every domain object test builder sounds like lots of boilerplate where stupid mistakes can happen.
-In the case of closure-based builders, it is not any better nor easier.
+The same applies to closure-based builders.
 Adding a map to another is a simple operation that is easy to write and read.
 This is what I need for tests!